dvsdimas/crypto-execution/README.md

 # REST API examples for Curl

 All trade operation executes on behalf of client, so they should provide api_key and secret_key.
+All responses contain JSON.
+All parameters have self explanatory names except 'finger_print'.
+It has purpose to make all API requests idempotent, because we cannot have duplicates in financial operations.
+If we lost connection after api call we can easily repeat it without any care about duplicates, it will return the same result.
+So it must be unique, UUID suits well for this parameter.

 MARKET BUY